msu-netlab/MSU_CSCI_466_Programming_Assignments/README.md

 	b.
 [4 points] Implement MPLS forwarding based on MPLS forwarding tables passed to the `Router` constructor as `frwd_tbl_D`.
 	The structure of `frwd_tbl_D` is up to you, but the tables should contain the in label, in interface, out label, and out interface.
-	For each router, pass in correctly designed forwarding tables so that your routers achieve end-to-end connectivity and forward traffic from different hosts on different paths.
+	For each router, pass in correctly designed forwarding tables so that your routers achieve end-to-end connectivity.
 	You will need to modify `Router.process_queues()` and `Router.process_MPLS_frame()` to implement MPLS forwarding.

 	c.
 [2 points] Implement MPLS decapsulation at last hop router to deliver `NetworkPacket` to end hosts.